ManiAm/VENTOS_Public/README.md

 **Step 3:** [optional] comment the MYDEBUG line in TraCIScenarioManager::receiveTraCIMessage() and also TraCIScenarioManager::sendTraCIMessage to make the output console less messy :)

 After these modifications, build the Veins project again.
-Build is done fast this time!
+Build is done much faster this time!

 Import VENTOS